ryanpdwyer/react-eleventy/fys-A03.md

 title: A3 Discussion of Classifiers and Regression
 js: fys-installation.js
 ---

 ## Goals

 - Practice writing and editing
 - Connect AI / machine learning theory to applications

-# A3: Discussion post: Classifiers and Regression in the wild
+# A3 Discussion post: Classifiers and Regression in the wild

 Choose an application of AI / machine learning.
 It could be from the list of applications below or any others you can think of or find on your own.
-Write a discussion post that "reviews" the application:
+Write a discussion post that "reviews" the application for your classmates:

 1) Includes a descriptive title
 2) Briefly explains the application and its purpose